ClemRz/bitcoin-analyzer/README.md

 $ cd bitcoin-analyzer
 ```

-Make sure you rename `bitcoin-analyzer-back/src/.env.example` to `bitcoin-analyzer-back/src/.env` and fill in the database access information.
+Make sure you copy `bitcoin-analyzer-back/src/.env.example` to `bitcoin-analyzer-back/src/.env` and fill in the database access information.

 When using docker-compose it is important to set the host and the port accordingly: